freeman-lab/gl-scene/README.md

 ##### `scene.materials(materials)`

-Specify a list of material to use, if not provided will use sensible defaults, as follows.
-For shapes without a material, the material will be `flat`.
-If a shape has undefined material properties, they will be replaced with the default.
+Specify a list of materials to use.

 #### rendering

 ##### `scene.init()`

-Initialize the scene, check that required properties are defined, and replace missing properties with defaults where possible.
+Initialize the scene, check that required properties are defined, and replace missing properties with defaults where possible, as follows.
+For shapes without a material, the material will be `flat`.
+If a shape has undefined material properties, they will be replaced with the defaults.

 ##### `scene.update(camera)`